snowdj/course/README.md

 # Course

-This repository contains the contains the material of the course *Software Engineering Bootcamp*.
+This repository contains the contains the material of the course *Software Engineering for Economists*.
 Additional information is available at http://www.policy-lab.org/teaching/softEcon.